-There are two components that combine equally to form a team's overall tournament score and subsequent ranking: Robot Performance and Engineering Interview.
-The percentage score for these two activities is added and the resulting sum is used to rank the teams.
+There are two components that combine equally to form a team's overall tournament score and subsequent ranking: Robot Performance and the Engineering Presentation/Notebook.
+The percentage score for these two components is added and the resulting sum is used to rank the teams.